 4. Click Confirm to add the link.

-5. To finish relationship configuration, click Complete.
+5. To finish relationship configuration, click Done.

 To enable the new Data Table creation mode, follow these steps:

-Create: Lets you add columns manually with different data types;
+Create: Lets you add columns manually with different data types.

 When creating a new data table in T6, use:

-Create for custom structures;
+Create for custom structures.

-The available column types in Create are:
+The available column types in the Create type are:

 Date;